nickeisenberg/dotfiles/.config/qtile/README.md

-### Install
-* Had to install qtile with
-`pip install --no-build-isolation git+https://github.com/qtile/qtile.git`

 ### Battery Widget
-* There was no battery status icon for "Not charging".
-So inside `libqtile.widgets.battery` I added `NOTCHARGING` to `BatteryState`.
+* There was no battery status icon for "Not charging" There were several changes that I needed to make to take care of this.

+  - *.
+Stop the SSH connection
+  - *.
+Stop the SSH connection
+  - *.
+Stop the SSH connection

+`libqtile.widgets.battery` I added `NOTCHARGING` to `BatteryState`.

 I also had to add